 Copies of Podge’s City Bar Guides and Maps for the town where we stay or spend some time;

-Still and sparkling water on the coach;
+Free bottled water on the coach;

 Pick up from one of our agreed joining points on the way to Folkestone or even on the other side of the channel.